seanbaxter/DirectXShaderCompiler/docs/GetElementPtr.rst

 What's an uglygep?
 ------------------

-Some LLVM optimizers operate on GEPs by internally lowering them into more primitive integer expressions, which allows them to be combined with other integer expressions and/or split into multiple separate integer expressions.
-If they've made non-trivial changes, translating back into LLVM IR can involve reverse-engineering the structure of the addressing in order to fit it into the static type of the original first operand.
+Some LLVM37 optimizers operate on GEPs by internally lowering them into more primitive integer expressions, which allows them to be combined with other integer expressions and/or split into multiple separate integer expressions.
+If they've made non-trivial changes, translating back into LLVM37 IR can involve reverse-engineering the structure of the addressing in order to fit it into the static type of the original first operand.
 It isn't always possibly to fully reconstruct this structure; sometimes the underlying addressing doesn't